Climate policy: where economics went wrong

 Economists call such costs externalities because they are external to (i.e., not reflected in), market transactions or prices.
 An externality is a by-product of economic activity that causes damage to innocent bystanders.
 These are also called public goods in the economics literature …”

 The power of this framing should not be under-estimated.
-It is the preeminent focus of climate policy makers and is typically assumed to be the basis of policy by non-economist experts.
+It has dominated climate policy thinking and is typically assumed to be the basis of policy by non-economist experts.
 For example, in his clearly-written book, How to Avoid a Climate Disaster (p186), Bill Gates, argues:

 “Today, when businesses make products or consumers buy things, they don’t bear any extra cost for the carbon involved, even though that carbon imposes a very real cost on society.
 This is what economists call an externality … There are various ways, including a carbon tax and cap-and-trade program, to ensure that at least some of these external costs are paid for by whoever is responsible for them.”